Transaction Finality

 Possible attacks:

-51% Attack: Attacker with 51% hash power can reorg chain.
+51% Attack: An attacker with 51% hash power can reorganize the chain.

-Nothing-at-Stake: Attack where validators vote on multiple branches (solved by slashing).
+Nothing-at-Stake: Attack where validators vote on multiple branches, which is mitigated by slashing.

-Censoring Finality: Honest but censoring validators.
-Prevents finality of transactions.
+Censoring Finality: Honest but censoring validators can prevent finality of transactions.

 Career Opportunities